 Simple.
 Surprising.
 Spunky.
 Just what we look for in a summer salad.
 Just what we found in this jumble of cucumbers, vinegar, and ginger.
 (Despite the title that Jamie Oliver confers on it, it’s not exactly the most traditional of Japanese recipes.
-But I’m certainly not holding that against it.)–Renee Schettler Rossi
+But we’re certainly not holding that against it.)
+Originally published August 18th, 2010.–Renee Schettler Rossi

 LC A Seedy Situation Note